 Unlike traditional publishers, Open Access publishers – like SSRG – do not generate revenue from selling subscriptions.
 Instead, we make all of our articles freely available.
-Other Open Access publishers charges an Article Processing Charge (APC) once an article is accepted for publication to cover the costs of taking a manuscript and turning it into a finished article.
-But our SSRG claims fee for publishing.
+Other Open Access publishers charge an Article Processing Charge (APC) once an article is accepted for publication to cover the costs of taking a manuscript and turning it into a finished article.
+But our SSRG claims a publishing fee.
 For more information on the principles of Open Access and how they apply to SSRG, please see What is Open Access Publishing?.

-When a manuscript is submitted, it is processed through the many different departments at SSRG:
+When a manuscript is submitted, it is processed through the many different departments by SSRG:

-- The Editorial Screening team, who perform initial technical and ethical checks.
+- The Editorial Screening team performs initial technical and ethical checks.

-- The Editorial team, who are responsible for coordinating the review process with the journal’s academic Editorial Board – see peer review at SSRG for more information.
+- The Editorial team is responsible for coordinating the review process with the journal’s academic Editorial Board – see peer review at SSRG for more information.

-- The Production team, who convert the manuscript to a professionally typeset article and a well-structured XML.
+- The Production team converts the manuscript to a professionally typeset article and a well-structured XML.

-- The Proofing team, who coordinate the proofing process through SSRG Online Proofing System (OPS).
+- The Proofing team, who coordinates the proofing process through SSRG Online Proofing System (OPS).

-- The Editorial Quality Assurance team, who perform a final check to ensure that the manuscript and its review process adhere to the journal’s guidelines and policies.
+- The Editorial Quality Assurance team, who performs a final check to ensure that the manuscript and its review process adhere to the journal’s guidelines and policies.